-When lifting the vehicle, position jacks and jack stands only on the areas indi-
+When lifting the vehicle, position jacks and jack stands only on the areas indicated.

-To raise the entire vehicle, install chocks in front and behind each front wheel (Ref Fig. 2 on page B-8).
+To raise the entire vehicle, install chocks in front and behind each front wheel (Ref.
+Fig. 2).
 Center the jack under the rear frame crossmember.
 Raise the vehicle and locate a jack stand under the outer ends of the rear axle.